suffolklibraries/sljekyll/_events/aldeburgh-2019-01-27-super-happy-sunday.md

 **Please note the library is closed from 12:30-1pm**

-Join us for jigsaws, moodboosting music, tea and coffee.
+Join us for jigsaws, moodboosting music, tea and coffee this [Super Happy Sunday](/news/super-happy-sunday/).
 There will also be wellbeing books on display to browse and borrow.